 - A translation plugin does not create Spanish Language SEO.
-Because a plugin sits on top of your site and simply translates the content that is already there that content is not then included in the “crawl” that captures SEO keywords.
+A plugin sits on top of your site and simply “translates” (not well, might we add) the content that is already there.
+Said content is not then included in the “crawl” that captures SEO keywords.

-- Having some translations doesn’t mean the site is optimized.
+- Having some translations does not mean that the site is optimized.
 There are a couple of reasons for this:

-- The Spanish Speaking community may behave differently (and just be different) than their English speaking counterparts.
-How that plays out can be simple: In English someone may search for “Doctor near me” that same idea in Spanish may be searched “Doctor in my neighborhood.”
-That may seem like a minor difference but the devil is in the details when it comes to SEO, keywords, and reaching your target audience
+The Spanish-speaking community may behave differently (and just be different) than their English-speaking counterparts.
+How that plays out can be simple: In English, someone may search for “Doctor near me” and that same idea in Spanish may translate to “Doctor in my neighborhood.”
+It may seem like a minor difference, but the devil is in the details when it comes to SEO, keywords, and reaching your target audience.

 Why Spanish Language SEO?

-It isn’t for everyone.
-If you live in Utah, for example, you probably don’t have a large enough Spanish Community for this to make a difference to your business.
-That being said if you live in Texas, California, Florida, Arizona, New Mexico, New York, or any area with a large (and likely growing) Spanish Community it makes sense to engage with that customer base.
+Spanish SEO isn’t for everyone.
+If you live in Utah, for example, you probably don’t have a large enough Spanish-speaking community for this to impact your business.
+That being said, if you live in Texas, California, Florida, Arizona, New Mexico, New York, or any area with a large (and likely growing) Hispanic community it makes sense to engage with that customer base.
 Take Houston for example; 37% of people in Houston speak Spanish as their primary language at home.
-It doesn’t take complex math to understand why tapping into that market for your business make sense.
+It doesn’t take complex math to understand why tapping into that market for your business makes sense.

-- 86% of Spanish Speakers believe speaking Spanish help keeps them closer to their culture
+- 86% of Spanish Speakers believe speaking Spanish helps keep them closer to their culture.

-- When online 80% of primarily Spanish Speaker search and read in their native language online.
+- When online, 80% of primarily Spanish-speakers search and read in their native language.

 - Ads targeting Hispanics in Spanish significantly increase their likelihood of making a purchase decision.